 How is transparency in monetary and financial policies assessed?

-As a first step towards implementing the Code, the IMF encourages country authorities to participate in a detailed assessment of transparency of monetary and financial policies in the context of their participation in the Financial Sector Assessment Program (FSAP), a voluntary comprehensive evaluation of a country’s financial systems.
+As a first step towards implementing the Code, the IMF encourages country authorities to participate in a detailed assessment of transparency of monetary and financial policies in the context of their participation in the Financial Sector Assessment Program (FSAP), a comprehensive evaluation of a country’s financial systems.
 An FSAP evaluation entails detailed principle-by-principle assessments—which give rise to Reports on the Observance of Standards and Codes (ROSCs)—capped by a summary report.
 The latter includes a staff commentary indicating prioritized recommendations for improved observance.

 As of August 2013, 94 countries had completed an assessment of transparency in either monetary policies, financial policies, or both.
 To date, 54 country ROSCs have been published on the IMF website (publication is voluntary).